 U.S. Filing Obligations Related to Foreign Investments

-- Ownership with respect to certain foreign corporations (Form 5471);
+- Ownership of or an officer relationship with respect to certain foreign corporations (Form 5471);

 - Foreign-owned U.S. corporation or domestic disregarded entity (Form 5472);

 - Foreign corporation engaged in a U.S. trade or business (Form 5472);

 - U.S. transferor of property to a foreign corporation (Form 926);

 - Ownership or signature authority for foreign bank or financial accounts (FBAR, FinCen Form 114);

 - U.S. ownership in a foreign partnership (Form 8865);

 - U.S. ownership in a foreign disregarded entity (Form 8858);